Plutonium(III) chloride

-Plutonium(III) chloride or plutonium trichloride is a chemical compound with the formula auto=true|PuCl3.
+Plutonium(III) chloride or plutonium trichloride is an inorganic compound of plutonium and chlorine with the chemical formula PuCl3.
 It is the only stable solid chloride of plutonium, though another plutonium chloride, plutonium tetrachloride, is known in the gas phase.
-It can either be found as an anhydrous solid (containing no water), or in the form of hydrates (solids containing water), such as the hexahydrate, PuCl3*6H2O.
+It can exist as an anhydrous solid (containing no water), or in the form of hydrates (solids containing water), such as the hexahydrate, PuCl3*6H2O.
 It is used in the processing of plutonium metal and in molten-salt reactors.

+Plutonium(III) chloride can be synthesized through a variety of reactions, many involving the reaction of other plutonium compounds, such as plutonium(III) oxalate (Pu2(C2O4)3), plutonium(IV) oxide (PuO2), or plutonium hydride (PuH_{x}|), with chlorinating agents like hydrogen chloride (HCl), hexachloropropene (C3Cl6), phosgene (COCl2), carbon tetrachloride (CCl4), or chlorine gas (Cl2).
+The structure of both anhydrous plutonium(III) chloride and PuCl3*6H2O are known.

 Synthesis

 Multiple different methods have been used to synthesize plutonium(III) chloride, which all involve the chlorination of plutonium or plutonium compounds.
-Many of these methods use plutonium(III) oxalate, which can be prepared by carefully adding oxalic acid to an acidic plutonium(III) solution, resulting in the decahydrate, Pu2(C2O4)3*10H2O.
+Many of these methods also use plutonium(III) oxalate, which can be prepared by carefully adding oxalic acid to an acidic plutonium(III) solution, resulting in the decahydrate, Pu2(C2O4)3*10H2O.
+Purification of PuCl3 is achieved through sublimation, just as in other lanthanide and actinide trihalides.

-After it is synthesized, it is advised that it be purified by sublimation in a sealed quartz tube.

 Using hydrogen chloride

-For medium-scale reactions (between 1 and 10 grams), the best method of preparing plutonium(III) chloride is by reacting plutonium(III) oxalate with hydrogen chloride, HCl.
-The reaction proceeds like so:
+For medium-scale reactions (between 1 and 10 grams), the best method of preparing plutonium(III) chloride is by reacting plutonium(III) oxalate with hydrogen chloride, HCl: